Overhatted/FloatFromSkin/README.md

 Steam throttles requests very aggressively so this app can only make one request every 1.4 seconds per steam account.
 This means we need a lot of steam accounts with a Counter-Strike: Global Offensive copy each.

 # Contribute
 If you want to contribute you can donate a copy of Counter-Strike: Global Offensive to overhatted@gmail.com which is also the email I use to publish the Chrome Web Store extension.
-The public server is currently located in the United States.
+The public server is currently located in the European Union region (Ireland).

 # How it works
 This is a very simple console application that receives requests from your browser over Web Sockets (port 8000 by default but you can easily change it).